 Next, cut the handles off a brown paper grocery bag.
 Then, wait for it….

-Fold the top of the bag down then place on a cooling rack set atop a 9×13″ baking pan and press the bag down around the ham.
+Fold the top of the bag down then place it on a cooling rack set atop a 9×13″ baking pan and press the bag down around the ham.

 As soon as you press the ham, the juices start flowing.
 Truly, the brown bag baking method makes The.
 Best.
 Ham.
 EVER.
 You’ve got to try it!

 From our family to yours – enjoy!